Many people look toward retirement as a culmination of their life’s work, only to be surprised when they reach it that all those years don’t seem to

 Whether pruning your rose bushes or forging a mountain path, finding ways to spend time outside can improve moods and help you stay active.
 In our article, “The Age Defying Benefits of Gardening,” gardening columnist and author Mary-Kate Mackey says, “[Gardening] lets us reflect, observe, and meditate on what is often overlooked.
 It allows us to get into the tiny world of scavenging ants, tune in to the birdsong, or simply step off the usual hamster wheel of thought.”

 Gardening isn’t the only avenue for tuning in to the natural world.
-Hiking, visiting a botanical garden or arboretum, or even taking a moment each day to sit outside and experience the wonders of our world can be grounding and soul-affirming.
+Hiking, visiting a botanical garden or arboretum, trying a new sport, or even taking a moment each day to sit outside and experience the wonders of our world can be grounding and soul-affirming.

 Find inspiration for getting out into nature in the following articles that focus on staying active in the outdoors.

 Exploring the world is one sure way to get out of your shell.
 Of travel after retirement, RV enthusiast Donna Brown says, “This is the time to visit those places you’ve really wanted to see.
 You can go anywhere, and what you see from your trailer is absolutely incredible.”
 Whether you’re crisscrossing the country in an RV or jetting to your desired destination, travel can offer new vistas, friendships, and even a new lease on life.